Alyssa Milano: Career

-1980–1996
+1980s and 1990s

 Milano began her career at age seven, when her babysitter, without notifying her parents, took her to an audition for the national touring company of Annie.
 She was one of four selected from more than 1,500 girls.
 During the course of her work in the play, Milano and her mother were on the road for 18 months.
 After returning to New York, Milano appeared in television commercials, and performed several roles in off-Broadway productions, including the first American musical adaptation of Jane Eyre.
-When accompanying a friend from the Annie production to the office of a New York agent, Milano was introduced to the agent, who began representing her.
+While accompanying a friend from Annie to the office of a New York agent, the agent signed Milano.
 She does not feel that growing up in front of the camera harmed her childhood and has said: "I love my family very much – they've really backed my career.
-I consider myself to be normal: I've got to clean my room, and help in the kitchen."

-In August 1984, Milano made her film debut in the coming-of-age drama Old Enough, which she recalled as a "great" way for "starting out".
+I consider myself to be normal: I've got to clean my room, and help in the kitchen".
+In August 1984, Milano made her film debut in the coming-of-age drama Old Enough, which she recalled as a "great way of starting out".
 The film was screened at the Sundance Film Festival, where it won First Prize.

-Milano auditioned as Tony Danza's daughter on the sitcom Who's the Boss?
+Milano auditioned as the daughter of Tony Danza's character on the sitcom Who's the Boss?
 After winning the part, she and her family moved to Los Angeles, where the show was produced.
 It premiered on ABC on September 20, 1984.
 Throughout Who's the Boss?, Milano developed a close relationship with co-star Danza.
 Commenting on their early years together, Danza observed: "She was just the sweetest little girl of all time ...
-She became much like my daughter."
+She became much like my daughter".
 The series established Milano as a teen idol, and provided her opportunities for other roles.
 Her education was split between school and an on-set tutor with whom Milano would work for three hours a day.